 At the Vancouver 2010 Olympic Games, Jason worked as a Deputy Venue Manager at Athlete’s Village, Whistler.
 As a member of the management team, he helped design and manage both the Olympic and Paralympic service operations, leading and motivating a team of over 100 paid and volunteer staff.

 Goldlist started his career at McKinsey & Company as a Business Analyst in the Toronto office focusing on strategy and marketing projects across a broad range of sectors, with a particular focus on mobile telecommunications in developing markets.
 He served major clients across multiple markets in Africa and the Middle East.

 Goldlist holds an MBA from INSEAD and a Bachelor of Philosophy from Renaissance College at the University of New Brunswick.

 Follow Jason: Twitter | LinkedIn | Google +

 Talk to an Advisor (866) 344-8005

-A Place for Mom is the nation's largest assisted living referral service.
+A Place for Mom is the largest assisted living referral service.
 We are paid by our participating communities, therefore our service is offered at no charge to families.